-The first five plus years of my journey in motherhood have been spent battling sleep deprivation.
+The first five plus years of my journey in motherhood have been spent battling sleep deprivation, martyrdom, toddler tantrums, and eating protein bars.
 There has never been a time in my life I have been so chronically physically exhausted.
 I’ve fluctuated in and out of anxiety as I’ve wrestled myself in motherhood.
 I’ve groaned and grown in marriage as we had to work through resentments, new responsibilities, and old issues.
 I have thrown my hands up in the air and cried hot salty tears of frustration before the clock even ticked noon.
 Simply because I’ve spent the past hours trying to coach three toddlers through ALL the emotions and got lost in the process.

 Love Shawna, Your nerdy girlfriend who is with you in these longest shortest days of motherhood